swatchtime/.github/profile/README.md

 - GitHub: https://github.com/kendawson-online
 - Email: <a href="mailto:admin@swatchtime.online" title="Send Email">admin@swatchtime.online</a>

-<br><br>
+<br><br><br>

 ## Disclaimer:

-This site is an independent revival of Swatch Internet Time and is not affiliated with Swatch Group.
+This fan site is an independent revival of Swatch Internet Time and is not affiliated with Swatch Group.
 Swatch® is a registered trademark of The Swatch Group LTD. You can visit the official Swatch web site here: <a href="https://www.swatch.com/en-us/" target="_blank" rel="noopener noreferrer">https://www.swatch.com/</a>